 - Age 65 for all other members.

-If you are a Post 31/3/87 Member,
+for a Post 31/3/87 Member,

 Pre 94 Prospective PPI Multiple

-Your Pre 94 Prospective PPI Multiple is calculated as the Prospective Accrual Rate (see below) multiplied by your period of prospective service multiplied by your Part-time Proportion (if you are employed on a part-time basis at the time of incapacity).
+The multiple is calculated as the Prospective Accrual Rate (see below) multiplied by the period of prospective service multiplied by the Part-time Proportion (if you are employed on a part-time basis at the time of incapacity).

 The Accrual Rate varies for different contribution rates, as shown in the table below: